sveltejs/eslint-config/.changeset/many-poems-peel.md

 "@sveltejs/eslint-config": minor
 ---

-feat: do not require `globals` as peer dependency
+fix: do not require `globals` as peer dependency